John-R-Wallace-NOAA/Call_Rgui_with_DOS_batch_file_passing_parameters/README.md

-### Call Rgui with a DOS batch file and optionally pass parameters
+### Call Rgui with a DOS batch file, for batch R graphic capabilities, and optionally pass parameters

 Create a DOS batch file called, 'Rgui_Call.bat', with the following contents (Rgui_Call.bat is also in this repo folder):